 - 1. Resumes of administrative/supervisory staff. - 2.
 Description of staff assigned. - 4.
-Description of duties and qualifications. - 5.
+Description of duties and number of hours assigned and qualifications. - 5.
 Names and resumes for all staff and consultants, if to be reassigned or already committed to the project. - 6.
 Number and credentials of staff indicates high probability of meeting project outcomes. - 7.
 Supervisory/administrative support adequate to meet project outcomes.